cfsimplicity/spreadsheet-cfml/README.md

 ### Downsides

 - Existing code needs adapting to invoke the library.
 Existing CFML spreadsheet functions and the `<cfspreadsheet>` tag won't work with it.

+## Minimum Requirements for version 2.x

+- Java 8 or higher
+- Lucee 5.x or higher
+- Adobe ColdFusion 2016 or higher (ACF is also supported but see below for limitations)

+If you are running Java 6 and 7, Lucee 4.5 or ACF11, please use [version 1.x.](https://github.com/cfsimplicity/lucee-spreadsheet/tags)

 ## Usage